 The body obsessively regulates both blood pH and blood sugar balance.
-These are both modulated by hormones.
+And this process is modulated by hormones.

 (Another problem in modern life?
 Xenoestrogens.
-Estrogen-mimicking substances like soy and plastics can skew this balance.)
+Estrogen-mimicking substances like over-reliance on soy and over-use of plastics can skew this balance.)

 The body prioritizes blood sugar balance so highly because it profoundly affects your hormonal balance and signaling.
 If your blood sugar is out of control, nothing else will fall into place – including calcium balance.
 Elevated blood sugar, stress, and resulting cortisol dysregulation and adrenal stress (also hormonal) increases calcium mobilization from the bones – as in, they reduce bone density.

 The hormone-deploying parathyroid gland also signals the body to produce specific binding proteins for the minerals it needs – for example, calcium.
 (Yet another signaling loop that’s inhibited by a bad diet.)